What is a ‘soft search’ and how can this increase your chances of a successful balance transfer?

 If you are struggling with credit card debt and would like professional advice and guidance, Scotland Debt Solutions are here to help.
-You can arrange a completely free no-obligation initial consultation at any one of our four offices located across Scotland.
+You can arrange a completely free no-obligation initial consultation at any one of our five offices located across Scotland.
 We will take the time to fully understand your situation and suggest the best way forward for you.

 A Debt Arrangement Scheme (DAS) is a government backed scheme which allows you to repay debt through contractual, monthly instalments without the threat of legal action and incurring penalties or interest.
 The scheme was established in 2004 for Scottish residents in debt, providing an alternative solution to sequestration, the Scottish equivalent of bankruptcy.
 A Debt […]

 Sequestration is a serious form of insolvency action, equivalent to bankruptcy in the UK, which can affect your chances of getting a mortgage.
 Once placed into sequestration, your assets and equity will be transferred to the ownership of a trustee who will manage the sale in order to release cash and repay creditors.
 After sequestration, […]

 The typical term of a Trust Deed is four years, so it’s quite possible a debtor’s employment situation will change during this time.
 If you’re in a Trust Deed and fear you may become unemployed, or have already lost your job, you need to know how it will affect your Trust Deed.
 So let’s look […]